Project 1

 There will be additional submissions throughout the semester to facilitate completion of the final product and presentation.

 The files in your repository are organized as a Quarto Project.
 This enables easy rendering of all Quarto documents within the project folder with a single command, as well as the ability to share YAML configurations across multiple documents.
-To render the project go to the Build tab in RStudio, and click on “Render”.
+To render the project use the Positron command palette to run Quarto: Render Project.

 Teams

-Some lab section meetings will be devoted to work on the project, so all teams will be formed within each lab section (i.e. only students in your lab section can be your team members).
+Students must work with other students registered for the same course number (i.e. 3312 students will be partnered with other 3312 students, 5312 students with other 5312 students).
 The course staff will assign students to teams.
 To facilitate this process, we will provide a short survey identifying study and communication habits.
 Once teams are assigned, they cannot be changed.

 Team conflicts